Shoe: Athletic

 Shoes specific to the sport of basketball were developed by Chuck Taylor, and are popularly known as Chuck Taylor All-Stars.
-These shoes, first sold in 1917, are double-layer canvas shoes with rubber soles and toe caps, and a high heel (known as a "high top") for added support.
 In 1969, Taylor was inducted into the Naismith Memorial Basketball Hall of Fame in recognition of this development, and in the 1970s, other shoe manufacturers, such as Nike, Adidas, Reebok, and others began imitating this style of athletic shoe.
 In April 1985, Nike introduced its own brand of basketball shoe which would become popular in its own right, the Air Jordan, named after the then-rookie Chicago Bulls basketball player, Michael Jordan.
 The Air Jordan line of shoes sold $100 million in their first year.

 As barefoot running became popular by the late 20th and early 21st century, many modern shoe manufacturers have recently designed footwear that mimic this experience, maintaining optimum flexibility and natural walking while also providing some degree of protection.
-Termed as Minimalist shoes, their purpose is to allow one's feet and legs to feel more subtly the impacts and forces involved in running, allowing finer adjustments in running style.
 Some of these shoes include the Vibram FiveFingers, Nike Free, and Saucony's Kinvara and Hattori.
 Mexican huaraches are also very simple running shoes, similar to the shoes worn by the Tarahumara people of northern Mexico, who are known for their distance running abilities.
 Wrestling shoes are also very light and flexible shoes that are designed to mimic bare feet while providing additional traction and protection.

 Many athletic shoes are designed with specific features for specific activities.
 One of these includes roller skates, which have metal or plastic wheels on the bottom specific for the sport of roller skating.
 Similarly, ice skates have a metal blade attached to the bottom for locomotion across ice.
 Skate shoes have also been designed to provide a comfortable, flexible and durable shoe for the sport of skateboarding.
 Climbing shoes are rubber-soled, tight-fitting shoes designed to fit in the small cracks and crevices for rock climbing.
 Cycling shoes are similarly designed with rubber soles and a tight fit, but also are equipped with a metal or plastic cleat to interface with clipless pedals, as well as a stiff sole to maximize power transfer and support the foot.
 Some shoes are made specifically to improve a person's ability to weight train.
 Sneakers that are a mix between an activity-centered and a more standard design have also been produced: examples include roller shoes, which feature wheels that can be used to roll on hard ground, and Soap shoes, which feature a hard plastic sole that can be used for grinding.